qusers/qsource/README.md

 Qsource development.
 ================================================================================

-This is a repository to hold clean Q code.
+This is a repository to hold clean and readable Q code.
 The code is in the process of being reorganized and cleaned-up according to best coding practices.

 Some basic rules taken from the gromacs developers team follow.

 Coding Standards
 --------------------------------------------------------------------------------

-The GROMACS developers have identified the following important main points for taking into account into organizing a molecular dynamics code.
+The GROMACS developers have identified the following important main points for taking into account when organizing a molecular dynamics code.

 1. **Code formatting** - how to indent code, where to put braces etc.
-2. **Code constructs** - argument order, return values
-3. Encapsulation using abstract data types
+2. **Code constructs** - argument order, return values, encapsulation using abstract data types
-4. **Interfaces** - the Application Programming Interface should say it all
+3. **Interfaces** - the Application Programming Interface should say it all
-5. **Comments in code** - need we say more?
+4. **Comments in code** - comments in code that doxygen can use
-6. **Compilation** - now and later
+5. **Compilation** - using different hardware
-7. **Allowed Fortran Features**
+6. **Allowed Fortran Features**
-8. **Error Handling**
+7. **Error Handling**